-The interactive GIS mapping application allows users to edit the map (refer to steps below) such as drawing lines, drawing polygons, or entering text.
+The interactive GIS mapping application in eFTIP allows users to map, view and edit FTIP projects (refer to steps below) such as drawing lines, drawing polygons, or entering text.
 CTCs may use this mapping application to show changes to modeled projects by using the editing tools to create lines and enter an updated project description.
 To perform these tasks, please follow the steps below:

-Access the GIS mapping application that is linked to the eFTIP database and search for the project you would like to update.
+Access the GIS mapping application via the Map tab in the eFTIP database and search for the project you would like to update.

 - Use the editing tools at the top of the page, draw the project; for example, if a project's beginning and end points have changed, the user may draw a line to show the new start and end points.
 If the description differs from the existing project (ex.
-Project ABC9999 states that you are widening X street from 2 to 4 lanes from Y street to D street), the revised project extends the beginning and end limits. - Draw the new segment and update the project description using the text tool. - Save the changes to a PDF file. - Transmit the changes with your final county TIP package to SCAG via Email or use the attachment feature in the database project input screen. - SCAG staff in turn will make the changes to the Modeling and GIS networks. - For new projects, follow the same steps as above, except that you are now drawing a new project line on the mapping application.
+Project ABC9999 states that you are widening X street from 2 to 4 lanes from Y street to D street), the revised project extends the beginning and end limits. - Draw the new segment and update the project description using the text tool. - Save the changes to a PDF file. - Transmit the changes with your final county TIP package to SCAG via Email or use the attachment feature in the database project input screen. - SCAG staff in turn will make the changes to the Modeling and GIS networks. - For new projects, follow the same steps as above, except that you are now drawing a new project line on the mapping application. - Mapping tool may also be used for CTCs to map locations of Exempt projects.